tamjid-ahsan/Investment-Opportunity-for-Real-Estate-Company/README.md

 | Rest of the colums | dates | from Jan 31, 1996 to Apr 30, 2021 |

-* steps are not shown to find out those values as this dataset will be sliced to focus only on Queens County, NY as per the goal of this analysis.

 # SCRUB & EXPLORE

-## Selecting Queens, New York data

-## wide format to long
+Focusing only on 55 zip codes in Queens County, New York.

 ## EDA